Higher education in Japan: Entrance

-Such intense competition means that many students cannot compete successfully for admission to the college of their choice.
+Such intense competition means that many students cannot compete successfully for admission to the university of their choice.
 An unsuccessful student can either accept an admission elsewhere, forgo a college education, or wait until the following spring to take the national examinations again.
 A large number of students choose the last option.
-These students, called ronin, meaning masterless samurai, spend an entire year, and sometimes longer, studying for another attempt at the entrance examinations.
-In 2011, the number of ronin who took the uniform test is 110,211, while the number of high school students who took the test is 442,421.
+These students, called ronin, meaning masterless samurai, spend an entire year, and sometimes longer, studying and making preparations to secure another opportunity to attempt at the entrance examinations.
+In 2011, the number of ronin who took the uniform test was 110,211, while the number of high school students who took the test was 442,421.

 Yobikou are private schools that, like many juku, help students prepare for entrance examinations.
 While yobikou have many programs for upper-secondary school students, they are best known for their specially designed full-time, year-long classes for ronin.
 The number of applicants to four-year universities totaled almost 560,000 in 1988.
 Ronin accounted for about 40% of new entrants to four-year colleges in 1988.
 Most ronin were men, but about 14% were women.
 The ronin experience is so common in Japan that the Japanese education structure is often said to have an extra ronin year built into it.

 Yobikou sponsor a variety of programs, both full-time and part-time, and employ an extremely sophisticated battery of tests, student counseling sessions, and examination analysis to supplement their classroom instruction.
 The cost of yobikou education is high, comparable to first-year university expenses, and some specialized courses at yobikou are even more expensive.
 Some yobikou publish modified commercial versions of the proprietary texts they use in their classrooms through publishing affiliates or by other means, and these are popular among the general population preparing for college entrance exams.
 Yobikou also administer practice examinations throughout the year, which they open to all students for a fee.

 In the late 1980s, the examination and entrance process were the subjects of renewed debate.
 In 1987 the schedule of the Joint First Stage Achievement Test was changed, and the content of the examination itself was revised for 1990.
 The schedule changes for the first time provided some flexibility for students wishing to apply to more than one national university.
 The new Joint First Stage Achievement Test was prepared and administered by the National Center for University Entrance Examinations and was designed to accomplish better assessment of academic achievement.